Sadeqsoli/UWRHandler/README.md

 2. In Unity, go to `Assets > Import Package > Custom Package`.
 3. Select the downloaded package and import all files.

+## Contributing
+Contributions are welcome!
+Please submit a pull request or open an issue to discuss your ideas.

 ## Usage

 1. **Initialize the Request Manager**: